 The following image shows the help text for this function.

-Following are the actions that can be executed under the Remote-Control function:
+The following are the actions that can be executed under the Remote-Control function:

 Remote-Control Function | Command |

-Reboot the Raspberry Pi | To reboot the Raspberry Pi remotely, run the command:python3 SKUtility.py rmt -rbt The utility tool will then trigger reboot and wait until the Raspberry Pi is booted up and reachable by the PC.
+Reboot the Raspberry Pi | To reboot the Raspberry Pi remotely, run the commandpython3 SKUtility.py rmt -rbt The utility tool will then trigger reboot and wait until the Raspberry Pi is booted up and reachable by the PC.
 This command may take about a minute. |

-Reset the AWX Amp Application running in the Starter Kit Hardware | To reset the AWX Amp application (required when updating the device definition on GTT), run the command:python3 SKUtility.py rmt -rst |
+Reset the AWX Amp Application running in the Starter Kit Hardware | To reset the AWX Amp application (needed when updating the device definition on GTT), run the commandpython3 SKUtility.py rmt -rst |

-Stop the AWX Amp Application | To stop the AWX Amp application, run the command:python3 SKUtility.py rmt -s |
+Stop the AWX Amp Application | To stop the AWX Amp application, run the commandpython3 SKUtility.py rmt -s |

-Fetch Log Files | To fetch the log files from target, run the commandpython3 SKUtility.py rmt -flog This will fetch two log files from the target Starter Kit hardware:
+Fetch Log Files | To fetch the log files from target, run the command

 |

-Take a Snapshot of the Data Files on the Starter Kit Hardware | The SKUtility.py can be used to take a snapshot of the data files in the Starter Kit hardware, either for saving the state of the Starter Kit or to send Harman AudioworX support for debugging, run the command:python3 SKUtility.py rmt -snp This will take a snapshot and fetch a .zip file from the Starter Kit to “C:\ProgramData\Harman\StarterKit”. |
+Take a Snapshot of the Data Files on the Starter Kit Hardware | The SKUtility.py can be used to take a snapshot of the data files in the Starter Kit hardware, either for saving the state of the Starter Kit or to send Harman AudioworX support for debugging, run the command:python3 SKUtility.py rmt -snp

 SKUtility Configuration

-Following are the actions that can be executed under the Configuration function:
+The following are the actions that can be executed under the Configuration function:

 SKUtility Configuration | Descriptions |